dimitri-nicolo/calico/master/security/threat-detection-and-prevention/anomaly-detection/enabling.md

 ## Flow Log Aggregation

-By default, {{site.prodname}} aggregates flow logs so that flows to and from pods in the same replica set are summarized if the flows are accepted (denied flows are not aggregated this way by default).
-However, some of the [anomaly detection jobs look for pods that are behaving anomalously with respect to other pods in their replica set.
+By default, {{site.prodname}} collects and aggregates flow logs for all traffic that is allowed to pass to and from pods, while denied flows are collected but not aggregated by default.
+Aggregating flow data simplifies some pieces of information, as individual flows are generalized according to their common components.
+This allows users to search and visualize traffic patterns as opposed to individual connections.

-If you choose to use these jobs you will need to turn down the level of aggregation.
+However, anomaly detection requires that additional flow data be stored.
 To do so, set the value of `flowLogsFileAggregationKindForAllowed` to 1 using a [FelixConfiguration][felixconfig].

 ## Enabling anomaly detection jobs